Apply for a grant

 When applying there are three areas to be considered: IMPACT, PROCESS and PLANNING.
-Evidence needs to be provided of how the project has been developed in each of these areas.
+Evidence needs to be provided of how you will address each of these.
 This should substantiate why you think your project meets your chosen criteria.

 - Ensure you have talked with your District Grants Officer.

 - Provide as much information about your situation and project as possible in the application form and appendices (these give you an opportunity to provide background and detailed information, please refer to them in your answers).
 Remember that the committee only have the information which is supplied to form an assessment.

 - Ask someone who has not been involved in the process to look over your completed application.
 They are more likely to see where there may be gaps in the information required and spot any misunderstandings of questions.